junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What every outlaw around here wants," he says, aiming for a deep, grave voice.
 "You got any hidden treasure around here?
 Gold would do too."

 "At least leave me a name to pass your story along?"
-Elkins reaches for a side drawer.
+Elkins slowly reaches for a side drawer in his gaze.
 The gold he offers includes some of the very pieces they paid for their meals over the past few days.
 Dean has to push down the unease.

 "Eastwood.
 Clint Eastwood.
 Best gunner in the western world," Dean tells him, with a mocking smile.

 "We'll see about that."
 Three gunshots are released within the next second.
 Not Dean's this time.
 He dives behind an overturned dining table.
-A bullet narrowly misses his cheek, air squeaks sharp.
+A bullet narrowly misses his cheek, air squeaks sharp and heated.

 "Son of a bitch!"
 He shouts out.
 Dirt on the ground flies into air, the room is hazy for a second.
 He can't see much.